 Other Important Considerations

 If your employees have family members, they may want them to come to Switzerland, as well.
 To do so, they will need Swiss citizenship or a permanent residence visa.
 Then, with the canton’s approval, they can sponsor their own family members.
 All family is allowed to stay in Switzerland for the same duration as your employee.

 Globalization Partners acts as an extension of your team during an expansion.
-Count on us to help you get the Switzerland work visas you need to start working fast.
+Count on us to help you expand to Switzerland.
 Contact our team today to learn more.